-- Payments made for these drugs do not count towards your total out-of-pocket costs. - We also pay for some over-the-counter drugs.
-You do not have to pay anything for these drugs. - Most of the prescription drugs you get from a pharmacy are covered by the plan.
+- Most of the prescription drugs you get from a pharmacy are covered by the plan.
 Other drugs, such as some over-the-counter (OTC) medications and certain vitamins, may be covered by Medi-Cal Rx.
-Please visit Medi-Cal Rx website (medi-calrx.dhcs.ca.gov/) for more information.
-You can also call the Medi-Cal customer service center at 1-800-977-2273.
-Please bring your Medi-Cal beneficiary identification card (BIC) when getting prescriptions through Medi-Cal Rx.
+Please visit Medi-Cal Rx website (www.medi-calrx.dhcs.ca.gov) for more information.
+You can also call the Medi-Cal customer service center at 800-977-2273.
+Please bring your Medi-Cal beneficiary identification card (BIC) when getting prescriptions through Medi-Cal Rx. - To find out which drugs our plan covers, refer to our Drug List.